 Animal Care Services (ACS) committed during the FY 2019 budget development process to study the issue of pet sales in San Antonio.
-Best practices research identified two states (California and Maryland) as well as 280 cities who have restricted the retail sale of dogs and cats.
-Animal rights organizations including the Humane
+Best practices research identified two states (California and Maryland) as well as 280 cities that restrict the retail sale of dogs and cats.
+Animal rights organizations including the Humane Society of the United States and the Best Friends Animal Society have uncovered systematic inhumane treatment of animals in commercial breeding facilities and recommend stronger regulations of this industry, including retail pet sales bans at the state or local level.
+These regulations also encourage community members to adopt pets from animal shelters and nonprofit organizations.

-File #: 20-5571, Version: 1
+File #: 20-6042, Version: 1